pyrkamarcin/CommonDataLayer/docs/architecture/schema_registry.md

 # Schema Registry

 ### Technical Description
 The Schema Registry (`SR` for short) is responsible for storing configuration about the data types handled by CDL.
 It is a persistent graph database, that can be queried via gRPC (other means of interaction are in progress).
-Currently there is no GUI nor TUI; user interaction is currently performed with the [CDL-CLI][CDL-CLI].
+Currently, user interaction is performed with the [GraphQL][GraphQL] interface.
 Replication across multiple instances of the Schema Registry is supported.

 Interacts with:
 - nothing on its own